-Australians are an adventurous bunch, and with no end to the pandemic in sight, we’re narrowing our travel destinations down to what’s in our own back yards.
-Rightly so!
-We’re blessed with so many beautiful destinations and local businesses that could do with our support.
+Australians are an adventurous bunch, and we are blessed with so many amazing places in our own backyard.
 So, we’ve compiled a list of locations close to each of the state’s capital cities to inspire your next staycation.

 Image Credit: Visit NSW

 Those living in the nation’s capital are lucky to have the Australian Alps at their doorstep.
 In just over two hours, you can go from the city to Kosciuszko National Park, home of Australia’s highest peak - Mount Kosciuszko.
 The national park is a fantastic year-round destination with snow sports, mountain biking and walking to keep you busy all year long.
 If you’d prefer to keep your alpine adventures in Canberra (Kosciuszko National Park is in New South Wales), head to bordering Namadgi National Park which is just over 30 minutes away.
 This lesser-known heritage area will spoil visitors with a variety of flora and fauna to marvel over.
 There are rugged mountains, alpine meadows, luscious rainforests and rural plains to explore.

 For a bit of Gold-Rush history served with top-notch gourmet fare, head to Gundaroo.
 A 30-minute drive north of Canberra will lead you to the Yass valley and the quaint Gundaroo village.
 Here you can admire well-preserved 19th century architecture and history which includes slab huts, homesteads and historic cottages.
 After completing the self-guided Gundaroo Heritage River Walk, indulge in one of the many cafe’s, restaurants and wineries that serve up culinary treats made from the region’s local produce.